isprojects/mstform/README.md

 This has everything we need: `error` to show the current error, `raw` for the raw value, and `handleChange` for an onChange handler.

 I've enabled `ts-check` on top.
-If you're using vscode you will see it reflect the correct types -- it knows raw is a string, for instance.
+If you're using vscode you can see it reflect the correct types -- it knows raw is a string, for instance.
 This can help to catch errors.